 Stage 1 mesothelioma is the earliest stage of this cancer.
-The tumors have not spread far past the lining of the lungs in this stage, making them easier to treat.
-Stage 1 mesothelioma patients often qualify for a wide range of treatments like life-extending surgeries and have the best prognosis when compared to the later stages.
+The tumors have not spread far past the lining of the lungs, making them easier to treat.
+Stage 1 patients often qualify for several treatments and life-extending surgeries, and have the best prognosis compared to those in later stages.

 What Is Stage 1 Mesothelioma?

 In stage 1, tumors have formed in the linings of the lung (pleura) and nearby tissues.
-However, the tumors have not spread to nearby lymph nodes or distant parts of the body.
-Stage 1 mesothelioma patients can often receive life-extending treatments since the cancer is still relatively contained.
+However, the tumors have not spread to nearby lymph nodes or distant body parts.
+Stage 1 mesothelioma patients can often receive life-extending treatments since the cancer remains relatively contained.

 Stage 1 mesothelioma is one of four stages in the tumor-node-metastasis (TNM) staging system, a globally recognized method for noting how far certain cancers have spread.

-Pleural mesothelioma is the only type of this cancer that can officially be broken into stages.
-Other types of mesothelioma are classified as localized or advanced depending on how far tumors have spread.
+Pleural mesothelioma is the only type of this cancer that can officially be separated into stages.
+Other types of mesothelioma are classified as localized or advanced depending on how far the tumors have spread.

-U.S. veterans are at a high risk of mesothelioma since the military used asbestos between the 1930s and early 1980s.
-The dangers were hidden by major companies during this time.
+U.S. veterans are at a high risk of mesothelioma since the military used a wide range of asbestos products between the 1930s and early 1980s.
+The dangers were hidden by major asbestos product manufacturers during this time.
 Thankfully, veterans with mesothelioma can get free or low-cost treatments and financial aid.

 20+ years helping mesothelioma victims